ethanc8/SDK-Rebuilds/sdk-13.0.0_r18/README.md

 Notes
 -----

-- simultaneous builds of win and linux sdk may fail.
+- simultaneous builds of Windows and linux sdk may fail.
 Default is linux only.
 If desired, edit build.sh and change the settings.
 - the build.sh differs significantly to previous versions, because building conscrypt will run in multiple issues and result in (unrecoverable) errors unless some additional modules are built from source.